 Receiving some of the best weather on this already sunshine soaked island, the small, friendly village of Lardos is a great holiday destination.
 Lardos attracts locals and tourists alike thanks to its stunning scenery, so a holiday here is sure to give you a real taste of Greece.
 This scenic resort is perfect for a relaxing holiday and Lindos is a short drive down the road with a large selection of shops and tavernas as well the famous acropolis.

 If you want to explore Rhodes independently, why not pack a picnic and be the skipper of your own boat?
-For example, Pefkos is all about boats, and you can hire quite a variety of vessels there.
-You can hire a boat big enough for six, complete with full safety gear and life jackets.
-The boatman shows you what to do then off you go!
-You don’t need a driving licence, and will be given all the help you need, even if you have no boating experience.
-Thisis a brilliant way to explore the beautiful coastline all the way to Lardos and Kiotari and escape the crowds!
-If fishing has you hooked, you can hire a boat fully equipped with fishing rods and bait, and start preparing your story about the one that got away!
+For example, Pefkos is all about boats, and you can hire a variety of vessels there.
+There's even a glass bottom boat option.
+This is a brilliant way to explore the beautiful coastline all the way to Lardos and Kiotari and escape the crowds!
+If fishing has you hooked, you could hire a boat fully equipped with fishing rods and bait, and start preparing your story about the one that got away!

 Lindos' popularity is partly thanks to its pristine beaches.
 Both bays have fine golden sand and clear shallow waters with sunbeds and changing facilities.
 Enjoy a spot of lunch at a local tavena or watch the sunset with a glass of wine in the evening.
 You can easily walk down to the beach, however, the ascent back up towards the town may be too steep for some beachgoers.